sleekmason/Lilidog/README.md

 - System notifications enabled with Dunst.

-- Menu Extras!
-Extra install menu with options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, Etcher, and more.
+- Menu Extras - Install menu with options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, Etcher, and more.

 - All custom scripts are in /usr/local/bin.
 Some of the fun ones are: <br/>
 winfuncs tiler - For tiling and such.
 Set your own keybinds! <br/>